 How Much Does Car Insurance Cost for Drivers With a Low Income?

-Low-income drivers also pay a higher percentage of their income for their car insurance.
-As the chart below illustrates, the less money you make, the greater percentage of your income goes towards your car insurance bill.
+Insurance companies are prohibited from using income as a rating factor when calculating insurance rates, so drivers don’t pay more for car insurance just because they have lower incomes.
+But low-income drivers pay a higher percentage of their household income toward their car insurance bill.
+As the table below illustrates, the less money you make, the greater share of your income goes toward your car insurance bill.

 Insurance companies differ in how they categorize different neighborhoods and weigh different factors, so it’s still important to shop around to get the best car insurance for you if you have a low income.

 What Level of Coverage Do I Need If I Have a Low Income?